faskowit/multiAtlasTT/README.md

 Useful reading for considering what parcellation to use:
 > Zalesky, A., Fornito, A., Harding, I. H., Cocchi, L., Yücel, M., Pantelis, C., & Bullmore, E. T. (2010).
 Whole-brain anatomical networks: does the choice of nodes matter?.
 Neuroimage, 50(3), 970-983.

+> Arslan, S., Ktena, S. I., Makropoulos, A., Robinson, E. C., Rueckert, D., & Parisot, S. (2017).
+Human brain mapping: a systematic comparison of parcellation methods for the human cerebral cortex.
+NeuroImage.

+Note that the atlases here are not a comprehensive set of the parcellations used in neuroimaging.
+If you would like to see another parcellation (in fsaverage space) supported here, feel free to post an issue/pull request!

+Also note that fitting a parcellation in the manner used here is not the only method for fitting parcellations to neuroimage data.
+While these tools warp an 'average' brain to each subject, some methods compute individualized parcellations based on subject-level data.

 <sup>1</sup> These tools transfer the atlas from fsaverage to subject space, wherase FreeSufer _recon-all_ uses _mris_ca_label_ to generative the Desikan and Destrieux parcellations in native space.
 This tool can be used as part of a pipeline to generate the appropriate gcs files necessary for potentially using the _mris_ca_label_ function